collinalexbell/HackMatrix/game-design.md

 SWE can be boring and difficult.
 I want to...
 ...immerse people in code to make SWE more fun, engaging, magical, social, and captivating.
 ### 15) The Eight Filters
-### 16) Risk Mitigation
-Lack of  time to implement core features and give the game polish is a risk to the game.
-I don't know how to stop that from happening though.
-I've got a deadline.
-I could take a job, but that would defeat the purpose.

 1) Does the game feel right?
 No
 2) Will the intended audience like this game enough?
 No
 3) Is it a well designed game?
 Yes/No